aycanogut/sass-boilerplate/README.md

 ![SASS](https://sass-lang.com/assets/img/styleguide/color-1c4aab2b.png)
 <br>

-<<<<<<< HEAD
 # Adding a new .scss file
-When a new file created in any directory, it needs to @forward the file name in the index.scss on the same directory to compile on main .scss file.
+When a new file created in any directory, the name of the file should be @forward to the index.scss on the same directory.
+It won't compile into the main.scss file otherwise.

 # Usage of abstracts folder

-If you want to use the mixin, variables or breakpoints on a any .scss file, pass the abstracts folder as a global value on the top of the file.
+Pass the abstracts folder as a global value at the start of any.scss file if you wish to utilize the mixin, variables, or breakpoints.

 ```
 @use '../abstracts/' as *;